-This article highlights scientific advances in the field of ILD presented at the ERS International Congress 2021.
-The meeting provided the community with valuable new insights into disease pathophysiology, potential therapeutic targets and disease course of different ILDs.
-Moreover, this year's congress showed that novel approaches are emerging to enhance early diagnosis and improve care for patients with ILD.
-We welcome everyone to join and contribute to next year's ERS Congress.
+This article highlights scientific advances in the field of ILD presented at ERS 2021.
+The meeting provided the community with valuable new insights into disease pathophysiology, potential therapeutic targets, and disease course of different ILDs.
+Moreover, this year's congress showed that novel approaches to enhance early diagnosis and improve care for patients with ILD are emerging.
+We welcome everyone to join and contribute to next year's ERS congress.